 Prof. Way KUO (郭位)

-- President and University Distinguished Professor, Office of the President
+- Emeritus President and University Distinguished Professor, City University of Hong Kong

-- University Distinguished Professor, Affiliate, Department of Systems Engineering and Engineering Management
+- University Distinguished Professor, Affiliate, Department of Electrical Engineering

-- University Distinguished Professor, Affiliate, Department of Electronic Engineering
+- University Distinguished Professor, Affiliate, Department of Mechanical Engineering

-- University Distinguished Professor, Affiliate, Department of Mechanical and Biomedical Engineering
+- University Distinguished Professor, Affiliate, Department of Systems Engineering

-Professor Kuo is a Member of the US National Academy of Engineering and Academia Sinica in Taiwan, a Foreign Member of the Chinese Academy of Engineering, and a Foreign Member of the Russian Academy of Engineering, elected in 2000, 2002, 2007, and 2014, respectively.
+Professor Kuo is a Member of the US National Academy of Engineering and Academia Sinica in Taiwan, a Foreign Member of the Chinese Academy of Engineering and the Russian Academy of Engineering, and an International Fellow of the Canadian Academy of Engineering, elected in 2000, 2002, 2007, 2014, and 2021, respectively.

 A pioneer in reliability research of systems at their infant stage, Professor Kuo is renowned for his work in designing the reliability of electronics systems and nuclear energy, and has made breakthroughs in nano-reliability research.
-As such, he was elected to the US National Academy of Engineering at a young age.
-He is also a founding member of the Academy of Sciences of Hong Kong and a senior fellow of the Institute for Advanced Study at CityU.
+As such, he is elected to the US National Academy of Engineering at a young age.
+He is also a founding member of The Hong Kong Academy of Sciences and a senior fellow of the Institute for Advanced Study at CityU.

-Before joining CityU, Professor Kuo was University Distinguished Professor, Dean of Engineering at the University of Tennessee (UT), and was a member of the senior management team at Oak Ridge National Laboratory.
+Before joining CityU, Professor Kuo was University Distinguished Professor, Dean of Engineering at the University of Tennessee (UT), and was a member of the senior management team at Oak Ridge National Laboratory, US Department of Energy.
 During his tenure at UT from 2003 to 2008, there was a marked increase in funds raised through the development of industry and alumni contacts.

 Professor Kuo dedicated his service to Texas A&M University from 1993 to 2003 in the Department of Industrial Engineering and Department of Electrical and Computer Engineering.
 He held the endowed Wisenbaker Chair of Engineering in Innovation and was the Executive Associate Dean of Engineering from 2000 to 2003.
 From 1993 to 2000, he was the Head of the Department of Industrial Engineering, managing both the Industrial and Biomedical Engineering programmes.
 The NRC–Research Doctoral Programmes and US News & World Report rated the department under his leadership among the best in the US.